spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 ## Preparing your Laravel app

-The Vue and React component this route to be registered
+The Vue and React components expect this route to be registered

 ```php
 //somewhere in a routes file